 Step 1 Create a vision for your program.
-Step 2 Complete a community scan of the people, places, and programs that already exist and are inclusive of newcomers, and of those that you would like to exist.
+Step 2 Complete a community scan of the people, places, and programs that already exist and are inclusive of New to Canada Participants, and of those that you would like to exist.
 Step 3 Plan, activate, and evaluate-use a planning worksheet to map out the work.
 Step 4 Reflect on your progress and next steps.